 - 9.5 If the applicant on the top of the list does not wish to accept the offer, a new Matching List will be generated.
 This will take into account any changes to individual applications, and also any new applications which have been processed.
-This will ensure that applicants with the highest priority will always be at the top of Matching Lists. - 9.6 If a property has been offered and refused three times, the Neighbourhood Team Leader will have authority to make an offer to any applicant who has expressed interest in a property of the relevant type and/or in the particular area. - 9.7 If two or more applicants have an equal number of points, we will make the offer to the applicant who has been in housing need longest (based on the date on which SHA first offered points for housing need). - 9.8 SHA will only make offers that match any preferences the applicant has expressed, for example for particular areas or floor levels.
-We do not put a limit on the number of offers an applicant can receive but if an applicant refuses two offers that meet their stated preferences, we will contact the applicant to discuss their future housing options and prospects.
-If two similar offers are refused and a further similar property becomes available then staff will by pass on future offer. - 9.9 Prior to making a written offer of housing, SHA will reserve the right to carry out a home visit to verify that the information given in the application form is accurate and that circumstances have not changed.
-At this stage, we may: - Obtain proof of residency at the address given - Reassess the applicant's points, if circumstances have changed - Request tenancy reports from any current or previous landlords, if possible

-- Contact the local authority for confirmation of circumstances, where homeless points have been awarded or are being sought - Contact the agencies supporting an applicant who is seeking to be rehoused due to severe harassment, racial harassment or domestic abuse, if this is possible - Seek any other information that may be needed to finalise the offer.
+This will ensure that applicants with the highest priority will always be at the top of Matching Lists. - 9.6 If a property has been offered and refused three times, the Housing Manager will have authority to make an offer to any applicant who has expressed interest in a property of the relevant type and/or in the particular area. - 9.7 If two or more applicants have an equal number of points, we will make the offer to the applicant who has been in housing need longest (based on the date on which SHA first offered points for housing need). - 9.8 SHA will only make offers that match any preferences the applicant has expressed, for example for particular areas or floor levels.
+We do not put a limit on the number of offers an applicant can receive but if an applicant refuses two offers that meet their stated preferences, we will contact the applicant to discuss their future housing options and prospects. - 9.9 Prior to making a written offer of housing, SHA will reserve the right to carry out a home visit to verify that the information given in the application form is accurate and that circumstances have not changed.
+At this stage, we may: - Obtain proof of residency at the address given - Reassess the applicant's points, if circumstances have changed - Request tenancy reports from any current or previous landlords, if possible - Contact the agencies supporting an applicant who is seeking to be rehoused due to severe harassment, racial harassment or domestic abuse, if this is possible - Seek any other information that may be needed to finalise the offer.